Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 > If this card is banished: You can add 1 {...} from your Deck to your hand.

-Instead of generyzing advantage when Summoned, they must be banished to do so – and this can be achieved through the [Level 6 non-Tuners](#Level-6-non-Tuners).
+Instead of generating advantage when Summoned, they must be banished to do so – and this can be achieved through the [Level 6 non-Tuners](#Level-6-non-Tuners).

 <table>
   <tr>